dgruber/drmaa2os/README.md

 through _ssh_ in that case (calling podman system service --time=0 unix:///tmp/podman.sock in the podman VM for which the ssh port is defined at localhost:2222 on a Vagrant based vbox VM).

+If _ConnectionURIOverride_ is not set the implementation uses the default connection to the Podman REST API server.
+This server can be setup by _podman system service -t 0 &_ in Linux enviornments.

+Note, that it currently the implementation expects that the images are pre-pulled.

+For running podman locally the process based implementation (simpletracker) can be used.

 ```go